enkidevs/curriculum/SQL/DQL/database-clients/node-database-packages.md

   anonymous { id: '10', name: 'yellow' } ]
 ```

-**NOTE: Bookmark this insight, and try connecting to the databae on your own!**
+**NOTE: Bookmark this insight, and try connecting to the database on your own!**

 ---
 ## Practice